About Condensed Milk, Sweetened

 Lysine-Arginine Ratio Analysis

-Eating foods with a high lysine-arginine ratio could help lessen the appearance and severity of herpes flare ups.
+Because of this, eating foods that have a high lysine-arginine ratio may help lower the frequency and severity of herpes flare ups.

-Some foods that have a high lysine-arginine ratio are milk and cheese, fish, poultry, fruits, and vegetables.
+Some examples of foods that have a high lysine-arginine ratio are dairy, fish, poultry, fruits, and vegetables.

-These foods can give the body enough lysine to prevent the virus from taking up arginine, and thus stop its growth and spread.
+These foods can provide the body with enough lysine to block the absorption of arginine by the virus, and thus prevent its growth and spread.

 Because Condensed Milk, Sweetened contains much higher levels of lysine than arginine, it is highly recommended for people who suffer from herpes, as it may prevent outbreaks.